okio-ai/nendo/docs/development/libraryplugindev.md

 # Writing a `LibraryPlugin`

 Writing a `LibraryPlugin` differs significantly from implementing any of the other plugin types.
-It requires the implementation of a all functions defined by the `NendoLibraryPlugin`, which can be found in the [API Reference](https://okio.ai/docs/reference/schema/plugin/#nendo.schema.plugin.NendoLibraryPlugin).
+It requires the implementation of all functions defined by the `NendoLibraryPlugin`, which can be found in the [API Reference](https://okio.ai/docs/reference/schema/plugin/#nendo.schema.plugin.NendoLibraryPlugin).
 The following is a preliminary introduction and will be heavily extended in the future.

 The plugin's directory structure is exactly the same as with any other kind of plugin: